 - a.
 Prohibited.
 No dog shall be allowed to run at large, whether it is tagged or untagged or whether it is on private or public property, except where such private property is the private property of such owner; or on private property governed by a homeowners' association which allows dogs to run at large; or person in charge and such property precludes the escape or possible escape of such animal; and except as provided in subsection (b) of this section.
-However, under no circumstances shall an intact dog ever be allowed to run at large. - b.
-All cats may be at large.
+However, under no circumstances shall an intact dog ever be allowed to run at large with the exception of working dogs. - b.
+All cats may be at large. - c.

-- c.
 Penalties.
-In addition to the impoundment fees assessed the owner of an unaltered dog found to be running at large, the owner of said pet shall be assessed an additional fee.
+The owner of a dog, in addition to the impoundment fees assessed by the owner of an unaltered dog found to be running at large, the owner of said pet shall be assessed an additional fee.
 Said fees are as follows: - 1.
 First Offense.....\$75 - 2.
 Second Offense.....\$150 - 3.
-Third Offense.....\$200 and the animal may be subject to mandatory sterilization and/or seizure and forfeiture. - d.
-No animal shall be released until either the fees are paid or the animal is spayed/neutered.
+Third Offense.....\$200 and/or seizure and forfeiture.

+d.
+No animal shall be released until the fees are paid.